 - Shoulder replacements that have fractured;

 - Or shoulder replacements where a revision was required.

 If you have had complications as a result of a shoulder replacement device, please contact our lawyers to discuss your options.
 You may qualify for a Zimmer Biomet Shoulder Replacement lawsuit.

 If you underwent shoulder replacement surgery (regardless of whether you received a Zimmer Biomet Comprehensive Reverse Shoulder), you should contact your doctor if you feel anything out of the ordinary.

-If you’ve been injured by a defective hip implant, you may be entitled to compensation through the filing of a lawsuit and our law firm can help.
+If you or a loved one has been injured by a defective shoulder implant, you may be entitled to compensation through the filing of a lawsuit and our law firm can help.

 Get a Free Biomet Shoulder Replacement Lawsuit Evaluation With Our Lawyers

-The Medical Device Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Zimmer Biomet shoulder replacement lawsuits.
+The Medical Device Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Zimmer Biomet shoulder replacement lawsuits.
 Our law firm is handling individual litigation nationwide and currently accepting new injury cases in all 50 states.